twitchcord/twitchcord/definitions/README.md

 Folders should be used to collect similar modules together into a single namespace, and contain an `index.ts` file describing how they are grouped.
 (This will be compiled to js and run aware of the relative paths in the folder)

+To be specific: Every `[module].d.ts` file in this folder is the definition of some module within the discord internals, and will be used to discover the reference to the module at runtime. `[module]/**/*.d.ts` files will only be visible to `[module]/index.ts`, to serve as a way of compiling related internal modules

 > JS files will be completely ignored, so feel free to use them for processing.

 The plan is to set `webpackJson` in the preload script so as to hijack the normal webpack module handler.
 This will mean we have full control over